Can you really make art sales on Facebook?

 2. Put Info on Your Page – Create a page about you and about you being an artist (for example, list some of your successes) but try to make it as personal as possible.
 Have things on there about your family, pets, and so on.

 3. Add pictures – Add pictures of some of your work, yourself, and other interesting things about you.
-Don’t put all of your images of your artwork on your page though.
+Don’t put all of the images of your artwork on your page though.
 You will put more on another Facebook Page.
 I will tell you about that a little later.

 4. Add Friends – Add as many friends and family that you want.
 Especially people who love your work and who have or may purchase a painting from you.
 Note: add people that you know.